 Founded in 1999, IDW started as an award-winning publisher of comic books, graphic novels, and trade paperbacks, based in San Diego, California, and has grown into a fully integrated media company that now includes IDW Games, IDW Entertainment, Top Shelf Productions, and the San Diego Comic Art Gallery.
-Two of the original founders, Ted Adams (CEO) and Robbie Robbins (EVP), still actively manage the company, along with IDW’s executive team consists of Chris Ryall (President, Publisher & Chief Creative Officer), Robbie Robbins (EVP & Senior Art Director), John Barber (Editor-in-Chief), David Hedgecock (Associate Publisher), Matt Ruzicka (Chief Accounting Officer), Cara Morrison (Chief Financial Officer), Anita Frazier (SVP, Sales and Marketing), Jerry Bennington (VP, New Product Development), and David Ozer (President, IDW Entertainment).
+IDW’s executive team consists of Chris Ryall (President, Publisher & Chief Creative Officer), Robbie Robbins (EVP & Senior Art Director), John Barber (Editor-in-Chief), Cara Morrison (Chief Financial Officer), Matt Ruzicka (Chief Accounting Officer), Anita Frazier (SVP, Sales and Marketing), David Hedgecock (Associate Publisher), Jerry Bennington (VP, New Product Development), and Lorelei Bunjes (VP, Digital Services).

 IDW Publishing is regularly recognized as one of the top four comic book publishers in the US.
 Over 80 IDW titles have appeared on The New York Times Best Sellers list.
 In 2015 alone, IDW published over 500 unique comic book titles and over 250 graphic novels.

 Renowned for its diverse catalog of licensed and independent titles, IDW publishes some of the most successful and popular titles in the industry, including: Hasbro’s TRANSFORMERS, G.I.
 JOE, MY LITTLE PONY, and JEM AND THE HOLOGRAMS; Paramount/CBS’s Star Trek; Nickelodeon’s Teenage Mutant Ninja Turtles; Toho’s Godzilla; Twentieth Century Fox’s The X-Files; Sony’s Ghostbusters, Temple Street Productions’ Orphan Black; multiple monthly Disney titles; and many more.